Reactive silicon dioxide

 mass 2 15.999 # O

 So far, the input is very similar to what was seen in the previous tutorials.
 Some basic parameters are defined (units, atom_style and masses), and the .data file is imported by the read_data command.
-Now let us enter 3 crucial lines in the input.lammps file:
+Now, let us copy three crucial lines into the input.lammps file:

 pair_style reaxff NULL safezone 3.0 mincap 150